ory/sdk/clients/kratos/java/docs/AdminApi.md

 <a name="createIdentity"></a>
 # **createIdentity**
-> Identity createIdentity(body)
+> Identity createIdentity(createIdentity)

 Create an Identity

 This endpoint creates an identity.
 It is NOT possible to set an identity&#39;s credentials (password, ...) using this method!
 A way to achieve that will be introduced in the future.
-Learn how identities work in [ORY Kratos&#39; User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).
+Learn how identities work in [Ory Kratos&#39; User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example
 ```java